 Contact Jemma if you have any fundraising enquiries.

 Daniela is our Marketing Assistant and manages our social media accounts as well as assisting the Marketing Manager in delivering various pieces of Marketing Comms.
-She also works to recruit volunteers to join and take part in the charity.
 Daniela is a Journalism graduate with a background in social media.
 Since joining Doorstep Library Daniela has continued to grow her skills and has become passionate about sharing the amazing work Doorstep Library is doing through the use of online media.

 Daniela’s favourite children’s book is: ‘The Miraculous Journey of Edward Tulane’ by Kate Dicamillo.